 Disasters invariably involve some form of communication failure that contributes to the disruption of other essential services in the affected area.
-Hence the UN Sendai Framework for Disaster Risk Reduction (UNISDR) called for national governments to continue to develop "people-centred" disaster risk and emergency management mechanisms in order to make communities more resilient to such incidents.
-This is particularly salient in the case of disasters with cascading effects.
-In CascEff, we have defined cascading effects as the impacts of an initiating event where:
+For this reason, the UN Sendai Framework for Disaster Risk Reduction (UNISDR) called for national governments to continue to develop "people-centred" disaster risk and emergency management mechanisms in order to make communities more resilient to such incidents (UNISDR 2015).